The Betti side of the double shuffle theory. II. Double shuffle relations for associators: Basic material

-where the first equality follows from (\ref{definition:triangleleft}), the second and the last equalities from the definition of $\underline S$, and the third equality from the fact that $S$ is a group morphism.
-This proves (\ref{equality:S:underlineS}).
+where the first and last (resp. second) equalities follow from \eqref{V10:V1:18jan2020} (resp. the fact that $\mathrm{aut}_{(\mu,g)}^{\mathcal V,(1),\DR}$ is an algebra automorphism), which proves the first statement.
+The second statement follows from Lemmas \ref{lem:1:1:29jan2020} and \ref{lemma:1:2:29jan2020}.